WiSe 25/26

 Qualifikationsziele: Die Studentinnen und Studenten kennen die Entstehung und molekulare Struktur der wichtigsten zellulären Makromoleküle und Stoffklassen sowie ihren biologischen Kontext.
 Der Schwerpunkt liegt auf einem chemischen Grundverständnis des molekularen Aufbaus von Biomolekülen.
 Inhalte: Chemische und zellbiologische Grundlagen, Struktur von DNA und RNA, Replikation und Transkription, Proteinbiosynthese, Regulation der Genexpression, gentechnologische Methoden, Aminosäuren und Peptide, Proteinstruktur und Proteinfaltung, Proteom, posttranslationale Modifikationen, Methoden der Proteinforschung, Enzyme, Kohlenhydrate, Lipide und Biomembranen, Einführung in den Stoffwechsel und die Stoffwechselregulation.
 Prof. Dr. H. Ewers: helge.ewers@fu-berlin.de Prof. Dr. F. Heyd: florian.heyd@fu-berlin.de Prof. Dr. M. Wahl: mwahl@zedat.fu-berlin.de

-• Molecular Biology and Biochemistry III
+• Molecular Biology and Biochemistry II

-• 21699a Lecture
+• 21698a Lecture

-Location: Hörsaal Thielallee 67
+Location: Hörsaal/ Thielallee 67

 Information for students

-UN Sustainable Development Goals (SDGs): 3, <a
+UN Sustainable Development Goals (SDGs): 3, 5, 15

 Additional information / Pre-requisites

-• 21699b Practice seminar
+• 23771b Practice seminar

 Information for students